Vishwa Yoga

 Or, if you have already completed a 200 hour training in the past then (although there is still some good information on this page for you) you mainly want to be reading about our 300 hour training Here. -Or perhaps go ahead and read about our 300hr training because it is the most logical deeper step that also works in perfect complement to this 200 hour training.
 It also takes place in Bali, Indonesia!
 Wherein after our training in India, some students may opt (after a 2 week break) to take the (remarkably cheap) flight over to Bali so as to keep their training going; and thus go ahead and attain the RYT 500 designation for having completed both trainings.

-In brief, to practice on one's own can be a bit intimidating at first, but once students get used to it, it becomes their favorite part of the asana side of training.
-In fact, graduates often express that it is actually kind of hard to go back to being led in a class.
-Ultimately, for teaching purposes, we feel that a steady Mysore practice (which leads to a steady personal practice) is a most essential aspect of your asana training; as it is very important that a student be able to guide their own self for at least two hours before trying to guide others for just one.
+As more initial homework, and prior to coming to a Mysore Style class, you are required to read "What is Mysore Style?" (which can also be accessed from the Training Resources tab on the drop down menu).
+However, to describe briefly here, let's just say that to practice on one's own can be a bit intimidating at first, but once students get used to it, it becomes their favorite part of the asana side of training.
+In fact, graduates often express that it is actually kind of hard to go back to "being led" in a class setting.
+Ultimately, for teaching purposes, we feel that a steady Mysore practice (which leads to a steady personal practice) is a most essential aspect of your training in asana.

 Books